kostasgioko/AirBnB-Service--Data-Science-Project/README.md

 ### Model

-The final trained model, with the best hyperparameters is stored in the models folder.
+The final trained model with the best hyperparameters is stored in the models folder.

 ### Python Scripts